Global CucinaGlobal Cucina

 You can change language anytime.

-The recipe combines the clarity of Italian basics with the freedom to refine them in your own kitchen.
+This recipe combines the clarity of Italian basics with the freedom to refine them in your own kitchen.
 The balance of butter, sugar, and flour creates a texture that works both as a main course and as a dessert - a conscious indulgence that brings the simplest ingredients into a creative combination.
-For those who value technique and authenticity, this is a staple in their culinary repertoire.

 6 servings